 A market index is a hypothetical share portfolio that represents a part of the market, such as the top 100 companies listed on an exchange, weighted by market capitalisation.
 It’s an indicator that helps investors to compare the current market performance with past performance.
 You can’t buy shares in a market index, but you can buy units in ETFs which aim to mirror the market index by buying shares in the same companies in the same ratio.

-The BSE’s major market indexes include the BSE SENSEX (BSE 30), the BSE SENSEX 50, and the BSE SENSEX Next 50, and there are ETFs listed on the BSE which track these market indexes.
+The BSE’s major market indices include the BSE SENSEX (BSE 30), the BSE SENSEX 50, and the BSE SENSEX Next 50, and there are ETFs listed on the BSE which track these market indices.
 However, investing in them directly would involve the same complicated process as investing in Indian shares.
-US residents will find it easier to invest in US-listed ETFs which track Indian stock exchange indexes or otherwise invest in Indian stocks.
-Here are some examples of Indian stock indexes and ETFs:
+Residents of Singapore will find it easier to invest in SGX-listed ETFs which track Indian stock exchange indices or otherwise invest in Indian stocks, for example:

-- MSCI India Index.
-Tracks the performance of 109 large and mid-cap segments of the Indian market – about 85% of the total market.
-The iShares MSCI India ETF (BATS: INDA) aims to mirror this index.
+- iShares MSCI India Index ETF (SGX: I98 in USD and QK9 in SGD): Aims to mirror the MSCI India Index, which tracks the performance of 109 large and mid-cap segments of the Indian market – about 85% of the total market.

 Unsure about what share dealer to use?